Feyerabend/vm/cmp4/README.md

 ```

 1. `2` is a *factor*.
 2. `(3 + 4)` is an expression enclosed in parentheses, acting as a *factor*.
 3. `5` is a *factor*.
 4. This entire structure is a *term* due to the `*` and `/` operators between the factors.

+#### step by step calculation
+1. Look inside the parentheses first: (3 + 4)
+2. Think of (3 + 4) as a single number, which is 7.
+3. Now multiply and divide the outside:
+4. Take 2 and multiply by 7 (which was inside the parentheses), making it 14.
+5. Then take that result (14) and divide by 5.
+6. Result: The expression evaluates to 14 / 5 which is the integer 2
+   (really 2.8 if we had considered floting point calculation).

 ### parsing steps